top of page

 Recent Testimony & Other Documents

 As part of our advocacy efforts, One Family program participants, staff, and Board members hold in-person meetings with legislators, engage in email advocacy, provide testimony on proposed legislation, and more.
-Below are examples of One Family's recent written testimony, but you can also watch recent video testimonies from our Advocacy Team here.
+Below are examples of One Family's recent written testimony; you can also watch videos of Advocacy Team members providing legislative testimony.

 Testimony submitted to the Massachusetts Legislature's Joint Committee on Higher Education in support of H.1277, An Act ensuring students' access to academic transcripts.